LT-Intro-To-AI-SY2425/a6-creating-predictive-models-segraff/part5-unsupervised-learning/a5_part5_writeup.md

 3. Choose one cluster of interest to you.
 How might the marketing team approach this specific customer group?

-One cluster of interest to me is the careful spender group because that is the one I most fall into.
-The marketing team could get mo
+One cluster of interest to me is the frugal group because that is the one I most fall into.
+The marketing team could get target this group by having a BOGO sale or a discount to encourage these frugal spenders to purchase something.